-For information on the Adjustment Brush and Adjustable Gradient tools, see the Local Adjustments section on Page 57.
+For information on the Adjustment Brush and Adjustable Gradient tools, see the Local Adjustments section on "Local Adjustments" on page 73.

 PERFECT ERASER

 The Perfect Eraser can be used to remove distracting elements and blemishes from your image.
 It uses a content-aware algorithm that replaces the pixels with a natural-looking result within the boundaries that are painted.